On Discrete Subgroups of automorphism of $P^2_C$: Introduction

 \section{Introduction}

+Classical Kleinian groups were introduced by H. Poincar\'e at the end of the 19th Century and their study has played a major role in several areas of mathematics.
+These are discrete subgroups of $\PSL(2,\C)$ that act on the Riemann sphere $\s^2 \cong \mathbb{P}^1_{\mathbb{C}}$ with non-empty region of discontinuity.

+Such a group $\Gamma$ determines a splitting of the Riemann sphere as a union of two $\Gamma$-invariant sets, $\s^2 = \Omega \cup \Lambda$, where $\Omega$ is the discontinuity region and $\Lambda$ is its limit set.
+The limit set is where the dynamics concentrates and its study was for decades the paradigm of holomorphic dynamics, as enlightened by the Sullivan-McMullen dictionary between Kleinian groups and rational maps.
+On the other hand, the quotient $\Omega/\Gamma$ is a Riemann surface equipped with a rich geometry.
+In particular $\Omega/\Gamma$ has the structure of a complex projective orbifold.
+The study of the Riemann surfaces one gets in this way is a fascinating subject that somehow begins with B. Riemann and P. K\"obe, and passes through the work of many authors as for instance L. Ahlfors, D. Sullivan and W. Thurston, to name a few.

-The classical kleinian groups are discrete subgroups of $PSL_2(\mathbb{C})$ that act on the Riemann sphere $S^2 \cong \mathbb{P}^1_{\mathbb{C}}$ with non-empty region of discontinuity.
-Their study has played a major role in several areas of mathematics for a long time.
-More recently, there has been interest in studying generalizations of these groups to higher dimensional projective spaces.
-Of particular interest are the results of W. Goldman, R. Schwartz, M. Kapovich, N. Gusevskii and others about discrete subgroups of $PU(2,1) \subset PSL_3(\mathbb{C})$.
-These are groups of automorphisms of $\mathbb{P}^2_{\mathbb{C}}$ that preserve an open ball, which serves as model for complex hyperbolic geometry, and so they are analogous to the classical fuchsian groups.
+More recently, there has been great interest in studying generalizations of these groups to higher dimensional complex projective spaces.
+Of particular interest are the results of P. Deligne, W. Goldman, N. Gusevskii , G. D. Mostow, J. Parker, R. Schwartz and others, about discrete subgroups of $\PU(n,1) \subset \PSL(n+1,\mathbb{C})$, the group of holomorphic isometries of the complex hyperbolic space $\mathbb H^n_\C$.

-More generally, in \cite {sv1} the authors introduce the concept of a {\it complex Kleinian group}, which means a discrete subgroup $\Gamma$ of some $PSL_{n+1}(\mathbb{C})$ acting on $\mathbb{P}^n_{\mathbb{C}}$ with non-empty region of discontinuity (in the sense of Kulkarni, see \cite{kulkarni}), and in a couple of subsequent articles (\cite {sv2, sv3}) they study some interesting families of such groups acting on odd-dimensional projective spaces.
+In \cite {sv1} the authors introduce the concept of a {\it complex Kleinian group}, which means a discrete subgroup $\Gamma$ of some $\PSL(n+1,\mathbb{C})$ acting on $\mathbb{P}^n_{\mathbb{C}}$ so that there is a non-empty open invariant set $\Omega$ where the action is properly discontinuous.
+And in a couple of subsequent articles (\cite {sv2, sv3}) they study some interesting families of such groups acting on odd-dimensional projective spaces.
 Here we look at the case of groups acting on $\mathbb{P}^2_{\mathbb{C}}$, continuing the work begun in \cite {cano, pablo1, pablo2}.